 Melinda Hemmelgarn, M.S., R.D. is a registered dietitian, investigative nutritionist and award-winning journalist.
 Her "Food Sleuth" radio interviews, columns and keynotes help consumers "think beyond their plates."
 Hemmelgarn formerly developed and directed the Nutrition Communications Center at the University of Missouri, where she blazed the trail blending media literacy with nutrition education.
 Her W.K.
 Kellogg Food and Society Policy Fellowship allowed her to connect the dots between food, health and agriculture.
 Today her work focuses on promoting critical thinking and "food system literacy."
 Hemmelgarn received a B.S. in Dietetics from Florida State University, completed her dietetic internship through Cornell University, and received a Masters in Human Nutrition from the University of Missouri, Columbia.
+She has the privilege of serving on the boards of Beyond Pesticides and the Midwest Organic and Sustainable Education Service.
+She is a frequent contributor to ACRES USA and Rootstock, Organic Valley's blog.

 As a young girl, Melinda Hemmelgarn often ate at her grandmother’s cozy table in her tiny New York City kitchen.
 She remembers her grandmother’s words from one of her visits: “It does my heart good to see you eat so well.”